lhcb/starterkit-lessons/first-analysis-steps/prerequisites.md

    /DC=ch/DC=cern/OU=Organic Units/OU=Users/CN=thead/CN=667505/CN=Timothy Daniel Head | private_pilot | 2015/08/25 08:05
   ```

- 4. Check that X11 forwarding works by typing `glxgears` on lxplus.
-Some rotating gears should appear in
+ 4. Check that X11 forwarding works by typing `display` on lxplus.
+A wizard should appear in
     a new window.
-Press `Ctrl-C` from the terminal to exit.
     >If you're not connected to the CERN network at CERN, do not worry if the X11 forwarding is slow--this is normal.

 If you can successfully execute all of the above steps, you are ready to go for